 More information about the new Inflation Reduction Act can be found here.
 To better understand how the new Clean Energy Credit might apply to you, talk to your local Parker solar installers.

 State & Local Solar Incentives

-There are more than just federal solar incentives; tax credits, rebates and more might also be offered at the local or state level.
-These incentives might be offered by the Colorado government, or by your county or municipality.
-Some incentives may be available for a limited time, while others are ongoing.
+Some solar incentives may be offered at the local or state level.
+Similar to federal incentives, these may include tax credits, rebates and more.
+These incentives may be distributed by your county or municipality, or by the Colorado government.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Parker

-The large number of available solar incentives has helped tremendously increase the use of solar power nationwide over the past 15 years.
-You can get solar incentives from the Colorado government, the federal government or your local utility company.
-We suggest talking to your local Parker solar installation company for more information about these incentives and to ensure that you're getting the largest number possible for your solar system.
+The expanding number of available solar incentives has enormously increased the adoption of solar energy nationwide over the past 15 years.
+You can get solar incentives from your local utility company, the federal government or the Colorado government.
+Reaching out to your local Parker solar panel installer is an excellent first step towards getting all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Parker, CO Solar Incentives FAQs

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.